Workers' compensation is a no-fault system which enables injured workers to receive the medical

 portion within 45 days, and it must notify you as to why the claim is

 not being paid, and why, or request additional information from you.

 To learn more about workers' compensation claims,

-with a New York workers' compensation attorney!
+New York workers' compensation attorney!